Nyhavn 11: History

-17th and 18th centuries
+Early history

-The property was listed as No. 6 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter) in Copenhagen's first cadastre of 1689.
+The property was listed in Copenhagen's first cadastre from 1689 as No. 6 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter).
 It was at that time owned by Pder Andersen Hegelund.
-A two-storey building was built at the site in about 1700.
+A two-storey building was built on the site in about 1700.

+Jacob Severin

 One of its first owners was Jacob Severin.
 He had married rich.
 After attending school to the age of 15, he married at age 22 a woman over forty years his senior, Maren Nielsdatter, the widow of the merchant Segud Langwagen.
-Using her capital, Severin took over her former husband's monopoly over the Icelandic trade with Denmark and built a thriving company specialized on Iceland, Finnmark and whaling off Spitzbergen.
+Using her capital, Severin took over her former husband's monopoly over the Icelandic trade with Denmark and built a thriving company specialized in Iceland, Finnmark and whaling off Spitzbergen.
 As a member of Copenhagen's 32 Men, he had the right to an audience before the king.

+Ludvig Ferdinand Rømer

 In 1754, Ludvig Ferdinand Römer established a sugar refinery in the building.
 He had been governor of the Danish Gold Coast.
 His wife was Anna Cathrine Widderkamp and the couple had 14 children.

 The property and associated sugar refinery was upon Romer's death in 1776 passed to his son Friederich Christian Rømer (1755-1827).
 At the time of the 1787 census, Rømer resided in the building with his wife Christiana Dorothea, their five children (aged one to six) and the wife's sister Dorothea Maria Lorch.
 The household comprised a total of 28 people.
 The other members of the household were either working at Rømer's sugar refinery or servants.